-All requests for a LOA must be in writing, be signed, be dated and include the reason for the student's request.
+All requests for a LOA must be submitted by the student in writing, be signed, be dated and include the reason for the student's request.
 Students must also submit documentation from a qualified health care provider attesting to the need for the LOA and recommending a duration for the LOA.
 The request must be submitted 30 days in advance, unless unforeseen circumstances prevent the student from doing so.
-There must be a reasonable expectation that the student will return from the LOA in order for the request to be approved.
-The LOA, together with any additional leaves of absence, must not exceed a total of 180 days in any 12-month period.
+There must be a reasonable expectation that the student will return from the LOA for the request to be approved.
+Total leave of absence time, must not exceed a total of 180 days in any 12-month period.